-- the necessary response based on the hazard (e.g. rescue, medical emergency) - who is responsible for raising the ambulance, police) in a timely manner including Phone numbers, manifests, site access? - who is responsible for first aid arrangements? - responsibilities for other tasks - an effective means of communication between emergency co-ordinators and those at the workplace
+- the necessary response based on the hazard (e.g. rescue, medical emergency) - who is responsible for raising the alarm and clear procedures to notify emergency services (fire, ambulance, police) in a timely manner including Phone numbers, manifests, site access? - who is responsible for first aid arrangements? - responsibilities for other tasks - an effective means of communication between emergency co-ordinators and those at the workplace